alexbovet/alexbovet.github.io/_pages/codes_and_data.md

 You will find [here](https://github.com/alexbovet/network_lesson) the ipython notebooks for the lecture I gave at  [The Graduate Center of the City University of New York](https://gc.cuny.edu/Home) in 2017.

+The notebooks also cover the basics about how to use tweepy to connect to the Twitter API and collect tweets.